distkv-project/distkv/docs/command_guide.md

 dkv-cli > ok
 ```

-Remove the item from the list with the given index.
+Remove item from the list with the given index.
 ```bash
 list.ldel key index
 ```